Love it or hate it, self-checkout is here to stay. But it's going through a reckoning

 There have been inroads for more advanced technology.

-Amazon’s “just walkout technology" is in more than 70 Amazon-owned stores and more than 100 third-party retailers across the U.S., including airports.
-It uses sophisticated cameras and allows shoppers to check in with Amazon's app on their phones and then walk out without having to check out.
+Amazon’s Just Walk Out technology is in more than 70 Amazon-owned stores and more than 100 third-party retailers across the U.S., including airports.
+It uses sophisticated cameras and allows shoppers to enter the store with a credit or debit card or by simply hovering their palm over an Amazon One palm payment device, and then walk out without having to stand in line to check out.
 Japanese fashion retailer Uniqlo has RFID chips embedded in price tags to power a self-checkout system at its Fifth Avenue store in Manhattan, as part of a widescale rollout at its stores.
 Customers place their items in bins at self-service stations and pay — without having to scan items.

 Still, for some workers who were supposed to be liberated from the monotonous task of ringing up customers, the tedium just comes in a different form.